claytose/CS312Minecraft/README.md

    - Fill out "AWS Access Key ID" and "AWS Secret Access Key" with keys recorded from AWS Academy.
    - Type "us-east-1" for "Default region name".
    - Click "Enter" for "Default output format."
-8. Save the AWS information as variables to be used in the scripts later using:
+8. Save the AWS information as variables in the terminal to be used in the scripts later using:
    ```bash
    export AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY_ID HERE
    export AWS_SECRET_ACCESS_KEY=YOUR SECRET_ACCESS_KEY HERE